coupies-gmbh/ios-sdk/README.md

 To install COUPIES without CocoaPods, follow these steps:

 1. Download the [latest stable version](https://github.com/coupies-gmbh/ios-sdk/).
 2. Import COUPIES.framework into the Frameworks folder of your project.

-3. Import ZBarSDK/libzbar.a into the Frameworks folder of your project ([more details](https://github.com/ZBar/ZBar)).

-4. Import the COUPIES.bundle out of COUPIES.framework/Resources in the resources folder of your project.
+3. Import the COUPIES.bundle out of COUPIES.framework/Resources in the resources folder of your project.
 5. Import the COUPIES.xcconfig configuration file to the resources of your project.
 You do not need to add this file to the build target.
 6. Under your project settings at "Info", select the configurationset "COUPIES" for all configurations.

 ## Usage

-To access the COUPIES API you need to register your application and receive an API-Key (felix.schul@coupies.de).
+To access the COUPIES API you need to register your application and receive an API-Key (marcel.bender@coupies.de).
 You can register multiple applications and for each of them you will receive an API-key for accessing the API resources.

 Import the COUPIES.plist file into the resources folder and set your API-key.